How to Balance Privacy with Natural Light

 There’s always that fine line to walk between enjoying the benefits of allowing as much of that abundant Florida sun as possible into your home versus keeping your privacy.
 Those big floor to ceiling windows provide a striking view from inside or exterior, but after the sun sets, you’re probably ready to relax and enjoy the evening to yourself, closing out the world outside for a relaxing evening and night.

-Eastern exposure gives you morning light, which can be enjoyable unless you appreciate sleeping past dawn.
-Elena Frampton of Frampton Co. shares that her company pairs clients with appropriate custom window treatments based on their wakeup preference.
+DIRECTIONAL DIFFERENCES Eastern exposure gives you morning light, which can be enjoyable unless you appreciate sleeping past dawn.
+Elena Frampton of Frampton Co. shares that her company pairs clients with appropriate custom window treatments based on their wake up preference.
 “Some clients love to wake up with the sun, in which case we’d match them with a high-transparency roller shade and decorative drapery,” she says, “Of course, some like to control the sun, in which case there are many blackout options available, even programmable.”

 Here in Florida, it is entirely possible to enjoy the sun as much or as little as you want while maintaining your privacy, and look good doing so.
-If you’re considering remodeling your home or laying out your new custom home, J. Sweet Construction’s remodeling and construction experience spans over 20 years.
-We can provide expert advice for all of your plans, including window treatment decisions, always with honesty and integrity.
+J. Sweet Construction’s new home construction and remodeling experience spans over 20 years and we can provide expert advice for all of your plans, including window treatment decisions, always with honesty and integrity.